david672orford/tech-for-teaching/howto/typefaces/index.md

 * A proportional-width typeface with serifs, some version of [Times New Roman](https://en.wikipedia.org/wiki/Times_New_Roman) which <i>The Times</i> of London commissioned from Monotype and started using in 1932.
-Typefaces like this are traditionally used for the body text of books and newspapers.
+Times typefaces are commonly used for the body text of articles and books.
 * A proportional-width typeface without serifs, similar to [Helvetica](https://en.wikipedia.org/wiki/Helvetica Helvetica).
 Typefaces like this have traditionally used for signs.
 They may also be used sparingly in